OfficeDev/outlook-dev-docs/docs/add-ins/authentication.md

 For a more detailed overview, see the [full overview of the SSO authentication method](https://docs.microsoft.com/office/dev/add-ins/develop/sso-in-office-add-ins).

-For details on using the SSO token in an Outlook Add-in, see [Authenticate a user with an single-sign-on token in an Outlook Add-in](authenticate-a-user-with-an-sso-token.md).
+For details on using the SSO token in an Outlook add-in, see [Authenticate a user with an single-sign-on token in an Outlook add-in](authenticate-a-user-with-an-sso-token.md).

 For a sample add-in that uses the SSO token, see [AttachmentsDemo Sample Add-in](https://github.com/OfficeDev/outlook-add-in-attachments-demo).